sotrh/learn-wgpu/docs/beginner/tutorial4-buffer/README.md

 ```

 1. The `array_stride` defines how wide a vertex is.
 When the shader goes to read the next vertex, it will skip over `array_stride` number of bytes.
 In our case, array_stride will probably be 24 bytes.
-2. `step_mode` tells the pipeline how often it should move to the next vertex.
-This seems redundant in our case, but we can specify `wgpu::VertexStepMode::Instance` if we only want to change vertices when we start drawing a new instance.
+2. `step_mode` tells the pipeline whether each element of the array in this buffer represents per-vertex data or per-instance data. we can specify `wgpu::VertexStepMode::Instance` if we only want to change vertices when we start drawing a new instance.
 We'll cover instancing in a later tutorial.
 3. Vertex attributes describe the individual parts of the vertex.
 Generally, this is a 1:1 mapping with a struct's fields, which is true in our case.
 4. This defines the `offset` in bytes until the attribute starts.
 For the first attribute, the offset is usually zero.
 For any later attributes, the offset is the sum over `size_of` of the previous attributes' data.
 5. This tells the shader what location to store this attribute at.
 For example `@location(0) x: vec3<f32>` in the vertex shader would correspond to the `position` field of the `Vertex` struct, while `@location(1) x: vec3<f32>` would be the `color` field.